robustUTEP/arch1-project2/README.md

 # Lab 2: Blinky-Buzzy Toy

 For your second project, your task is to use the MSP430 Microcontroller and your creativity to design a toy.
-Each MSP430 board is equipped with buttons, LED's, a speaker, and an LED screen.
-Utilizing these features and your knowledge of I/O, develop a program to turn the board into a toy.
+Each MSP430 board is equipped with buttons, LED's, a speaker, and 4 button switches Utilizing these features and your knowledge of I/O, develop a program to turn the board into a toy.

 This toy should at minimum: